 - A constant flow of water into ditches can keep the area saturated preventing homeowners from cutting the grass in the ditch and also can increase the risk of severe erosion, all of which will create bigger problems for the neighbors and the road rights-of-way.

-With any sump pump problem that you have difficulty resolving, please contact our office.
-Depending upon the severity of the situation, we may be able to provide general assistance and evaluate the problem if there is an enforceable action.
+Depending upon the scope and severity of the situation, we may be able to provide general assistance and evaluate the problem if there is an enforceable action.

 Illinois Drainage Law